 I can’t think of a better or easier way to help you break the “glass ceiling” in your skiing.

-Dr. S. Gerald Hann
+Written by: Dr. S. Gerald Hann

 I am proud that I have worked for almost 30 years as a clinical psychologist and have been skiing for 35 years.
 That should tell you each pursuit is an equal passion, and I am conflicted (in a good way) as to which makes me happiest.